 Where (you guessed it!)
 00112233445566778899aabbccddeeff00112233 should be replaced with the thumbprint you found earlier and ‘WebAppPublishingRuleName’ should be replaced with the name of the rule as it is shown in the Remote Access Console.

-I expected the federation publishing rule that was created automatically when WAP was originally configured to be updated for me, but had to manually switch the certificate on that one.
+I expected the federation publishing rule that was created automatically when WAP was originally configured to be updated for me, but had to manually switch the certificate on that one. - Restart the server, or the ADFS and Web Application Proxy services to complete the configuration.

-6. Test that all of the previously published rules function correctly and provide the new certificate to the computer from which you are making a connection.
+- Test that all of the previously published rules function correctly and provide the new certificate to the computer from which you are making a connection.
 If you need to check the certificate assigned to a specific publishing rule, the following PowerShell will show all of the properties for the publishing rule:

 Get-WebApplicationProxyApplication –Name “WebAppPublishingRuleName” | fl